Towns & Villages around Penzance

 St Just in Penwith

-St Just - the most westerly town in England - stands above the spectacular Cape Cornwall.
+St Just-in-Penwith St Just - the most westerly town in England - stands above the spectacular Cape Cornwall.
 The town was the 19th century 'capital' of the tin and copper mining on the Land's End peninsula.
 The mines are now closed but the powerful and vivid character of the Cape Cornwall area is still evident in St. Just's granite buildings, its busy Market Square and its handsome parish church and Methodist chapel.

 The town has numerous pubs, restaurants, cafes and shops of all kinds and there is ample free parking.